klessydra/Morph/README.md

 4)	"RV32M" this enable the M-extension of the RISCV ISA.
 The mul instruction is a single cycle instructions, and the mulh/hu/hsu instructions need 3 cycles. divisions are slow, and can be up to 32 cycles, however fast single cycle divisions are availabe for special cases (div by 0, numerator < denominator, numerator is 0, and numerator equals the denominator).
 5)	"superscalar_exec_en=1"  Enables superscalar execution when set to 1, else the stall of the pipeline will depend on tha latency of the instruction executing.
 This more than doubles the speed of the core in many applications, however if in the exceptional case the RTL is not simulating correctly, disable this and see whether the RTL will work again.
 6)	"accl_en"  Enables the generation of the hardware accelerator.
-7)	"replicate_accl_en" Once set, it replicates the accelerator for every thread, this increases the parallelism of the T2M by allocating a dedicated accelerator for each hart in the T2M.
+7)	"replicate_accl_en" Once set, it replicates the accelerator for every thread, this increases the parallelism of the Morph by allocating a dedicated accelerator for each hart in the Morph.
 8)	"multithreaded_accl_en" Set this to 1 to let the replicated accelerator have shared functional units, but maintain dedicated SPM memories for each hardware thread (note: replicate_accl_en must be set to '1').
 9)	"SPM_NUM" The number of scratchpads available "Minimum allowed is 2".
 When the acclerator is replicated, each hardware thread will have scratchpads equal to SPM_NUM, so in a THREAD_POOL_SIZE of 3 we will have 3*SPM_NUM scratchpads in totals
 10)	Addr_Width" This address is for scratchpads.
 Setting this will make the size of the spm to be: "2^Addr_Width -1"